IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - lab works but needs sections removed.md

   - Augmented operational experience with access to simplified and consolidated information that enables teams to act.

+With WebSphere Automation, security, business efficiency and resilience become standard.
+IBM can meet you wherever you are in your optimization and automation journeys to help you quickly deliver value and increase ROI, while laying a solid automation foundation to support future growth.

 IBM WebSphere Automation is a stand-alone product that runs on Red Hat OpenShift.
 Entitlement to Red Hat OpenShift is included with IBM WebSphere Automation but must be installed separately.
 As part of IBM Automation platform, WebSphere Automation includes containerized components and common software services on top of a common automation layer, to manage WebSphere incidents, hybrid applications, and cost with complete observability, governance, and compliance.